 All Members who believe they have a Disclosable Pecuniary Interest in any matter to be considered at the meeting must declare that interest and, having regard to Part 3 Paragraph 1.5 of the County Council's Members' Code of Conduct, leave the meeting while the matter is discussed, save for exercising any right to speak in accordance with Paragraph 1.6 of the Code.
 Furthermore all Members with a Personal Interest in a matter being considered at the meeting should consider, having regard to Part 5, Paragraph 4 of the Code, whether such interest should be declared, and having regard to Part 5, Paragraph 5 of the Code, consider whether it is appropriate to leave the meeting while the matter is discussed, save for exercising any right to speak in accordance with the Code.

-3. CONFIRMATION OF MINUTES (NON-EXEMPT) (Pages 5 - 8)
+3. CONFIRMATION OF MINUTES OF THE PREVIOUS MEETING (PUBLIC) (Pages 5 - 10)

-To confirm the public minutes of the meeting held on 30 September 2022.
+To confirm the public minutes of the previous meeting, held on 29 September 2023.